EVANGELISM PART 4

 PERSONAL AND GROUP REFLECTION

-This week we focus on writing, honing and practising your personal testimony.
+We are focusing on writing, honing and practising your personal testimony.

 - Listen to one or more of the testimonies in the second video in the article Evangelism as Storytelling.